tvrzna/emptty/README.md

 `ROOTLESS_XORG`
 If set true, Xorg will be started as rootless, if system allows.
 Possible values are "true" or "false".
 Default value is false.

+`IDENTIFY_ENVS`
+If set true, environemntal groups are printed to differ Xorg/Wayland/Custom/UserCustom desktops.
+Possible values are "true" or "false".
+Default value is false.

 #### /etc/emptty/motd-gen.sh
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!